hannutt/demo/README.md

 CUSTOMIZATION

 You can make some customizations, such as hide or show part of the interface, reduce or increase font sizes change background colors.
-You can also change the colors of the text in the text area and make the text bold.
+You can also change the colors of the text in the text area and make the text bold or italic.
 The user interface is in English by default, but you can change the language to Finnish.